Salvia (Meadow Sage)

 Moisture:

 Water plants thoroughly and let plants dry out between waterings.
-Salvia require average amounts of irrigation, overwatering can lead to root and crown rot.
+Salvias do not tolerate overwatering and can lead to root and crown rot.

 Planting Level: